| After several negotiations with the Department of Comedy at the court

 account of history our courts were ridiculed in face of their patronage.

-Isn't art, nature like the tree, a second nature parallel to the tree?
+THE SPIRIT OF THE WHOLE Isn't art, nature like the tree, a second nature parallel to the tree?

 Is it not exactly art's independence from the changing political and social